adriancorrendo/soiltestcorr/README.md

 5. Adjust curve plots as desired. <br/>

 Example of mod_alcc() output

+    #> Warning: One or more original RY values exceeded 100%.
+All RY values greater
+    #>           than 100% have been capped to 100%.
+    #> Warning: 2 STV points exceeded the CSTV for 100% of RY.
+    #>   Risk of leverage.
+You may consider a sensitivity analysis by removing extreme points,
+    #>   re-run the mod_alcc(), and check results.
+    #> Warning: 2 STV points exceeded two-times (2x)
+    #>   the CSTV for 90% of RY.
+Risk of leverage.
+You may consider a sensitivity analysis by
+    #>   removing extreme points, re-run the mod_alcc(), and check results.

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

 ## 2. Cate & Nelson Quadrants Analysis (1965) <br/>